2018 - 2019

 What to do if you are concerned about a child - ‘The welfare of the child is paramount’

 At Meadlands, keeping children safe and ensuring that every child reaches their potential underpins everything we do.
 Occasionally, things go wrong for our children and their families and we take our responsibility for the children in our care very seriously and we are here to help, support and guide as best we can.
-You can read our Child Protection and Safeguarding Policy here and our most recent Safeguarding Audit here
+You can read our Safeguarding and Child Protection Policy and our Online Safety Policy and our most recent Safeguarding Audit on our policies page here.

 All details are treated confidentially and will only be shared if there are concerns that a child is at risk.
 It is always our aim to share our concerns transparently with the child’s parent or guardian before making a referral.
 However, we reserve our right to refer without consent if we are sufficiently concerned about a child’s safety or we are unable to contact the parent/guardian after reasonable attempts have been made.